 Traditional Lenders

-Banks and credit unions are known as the traditional “go-to” lenders, with most having local brick-and-mortar branches in your town.
-In addition to business loans, these financial institutions offer a wide range of financing products, such as business credit cards and merchant services, as well as discounts within their programs.
+Banks and credit unions are known as the traditional "go-to" lenders, with most having local brick-and-mortar branches in your town.
+In addition to business loans, these financial institutions offer a wide range of financing products, such as business credit cards and merchant services, as well as discounts within their loan programs.

-You can expect banks and credit union loans to have lower annual percentage rates (APRs) and flexible repayment terms.
+You can expect bank and credit union loans to have lower annual percentage rates (APRs) and flexible repayment terms.
 As for drawbacks, traditional lenders tend to have strict lending requirements, such as excellent credit scores and high annual revenue.
 They also charge various fees and have a lengthy loan application process.

 Alternative Lenders